· Brad Knouse, MacArthur athlete;

 He was a Dallas Cowboys free agent signee in 1991.
 Miller attended Texas Wesleyan School of Law in 2003.
 He is a defense attorney based in Belton.
 He and his wife, Lori, have been married 24 years.
 They reside in Salado.

 Thomas Uhr began his coaching career in Irving ISD in 1958, coaching track, football and basketball at Bowie Middle School until 1964, winning many city championships in all three sports.
 He then moved to Irving High School, where he served for four years as the head track coach, assistant B team football coach and freshman basketball coach.
 He had regional qualifiers in the 800 and 440 relays and discus in his first year at Irving High School.
 He coached football alongside Jack Rucker and Don McDonald, and the trio were known as the “B Bombers.”

 Among the notable athletes he coached during his tenure at Irving are national discus champion Kelvin Korver (a member of the Irving ISD Athletic Hall of Fame Class of 2016).

 Prior to his time at Irving, Uhr coached track at San Marcos Baptist Academy in San Marcos, where his team won state in 1958.

 Uhr also spent more than two decades in the classroom teaching science and vocational courses.

 As an athlete himself, Uhr set the record in the high jump at the Border Olympics and won the pole vault at the Fort Worth Rec Meet.
-He made the All-District teams in football, basketball and track, attending Edison and Northwest (now MacArthur) high schools in San Antonio.
+He made the All-District teams in football, basketball, baseball and track, attending Edison and Northeast (now MacArthur) high schools in San Antonio.